Éric Salignon: World Series by Renault

 After leaving ASM, Salignon signed up to compete in the World Series by Renault for its debut season in 2005, with the series having previously been named the World Series by Nissan.
 He competed for the Cram Competition team, and ended up tenth overall tying on points with Jaap van Lagen.
 He did miss the Estoril rounds of the championship though, with British driver Ben Hanley replacing him.
 Hanley ended up taking Salignon's seat at Cram for the 2006, with Salignon moving to Interwetten.
-Salignon started the season off with a double win at Zolder, which was only ratified a month after the conclusion of the season.
+He started the season off with a double win at Zolder, which was only ratified a month after the conclusion of the season.
 Salignon had lost the first of his two wins, due to the race results being completely annulled, after protests from a rival team.
 He had since left the team by the time he got his second win back, having been replaced by Franck Perera for the final round, in order for his team to successfully clinch the teams championship.
 Since being replaced, he has not taken part in any major international championship.